Eagle Rock Loop Backpacking

 Trip Cost:

-Early Registration: $75 with a TCU ID, $95 as a sponsored guest
+Early Registration: $180 with a TCU ID

-Regular Registration: $95 with a TCU ID, $110 as a sponsored guest
+Regular Registration: $200 with a TCU ID,

-- Prices reflect the TCU student/faculty and sponsored guest rate.
+• Prices reflect the TCU student/faculty and sponsored guest rate.

-- Please read our cancellation/refund policy carefully before registering.
+• Please read our cancellation/refund policy carefully before registering.

-- Price does not include meals on the road
+• Price does not include meals on the road

 Trip Registration: